 Wheatsheaf Yard

-Conversion of an artist studio and residence in Bloomsbury
+Conversion of an artist studio and residence in Bloomsbury.

 David Kohn Architects secured planning permission to transform an old stable and coachhouse which was used as artist studios over the past 100 years.
 Wheatsheaf Yard, named after the historical mews in the Bloomsbury Conservation Area, will retain studio space whilst creating a double height living space and gallery.
 The design sought to preserve the mews' identity and character, whilst amplifying the existing architectural language.